This post originally appeared on VICE UK.

 Britain's military charity sector, which serves a quasi-official role in caring for ex-forces, has mostly treated addiction as an afterthought.
-The emphasis has tended to be on guiding soldiers through the often fraught transition to civilian life by helping them find decent homes, jobs and support in their communities rather than tailoring specific services for the notoriously difficult business of beating addiction and preventing relapse.
+The emphasis has tended to be on guiding soldiers through the often fraught transition to civilian life by helping them find decent homes, jobs, and support in their communities rather than tailoring specific services for the notoriously difficult business of beating addiction and preventing relapse.

-Johnston-Lynch saw the difficulties of treating ex-forces in existing rehab centres firsthand when she was managing the Liverpool branch of a national addictions charity.
+Johnston-Lynch saw the difficulties of treating ex-forces in existing rehab centers firsthand when she was managing the Liverpool branch of a national addictions charity.
 Noting an unusually high drop-out rate in the first few weeks, she discovered that almost all of those who had left early were ex-military.

 "They said: 'We didn't want to break down in front of people because, if we did, that would be disloyal to people who were still serving,'" she said.
 "There's a group of men who are just so fearful around civilians that the only place in which they'll do it is with other veterans."

-The realisation prompted Johnston-Lynch to quit her job and raise money from donors to create Tom Harrison House, named after a grandfather of the project director who had served in the Navy in the Second World War.
-Occupying an imposing Victorian residence in a quiet suburban street, the charity began admitting clients in July of 2014, and more than 50 people have since passed through its programme, which can last from 12 to 22 weeks.
+The realization prompted Johnston-Lynch to quit her job and raise money from donors to create Tom Harrison House, named after a grandfather of the project director who had served in the Navy in the Second World War.
+Occupying an imposing Victorian residence in a quiet suburban street, the charity began admitting clients in July of 2014, and more than 50 people have since passed through its program, which can last from 12 to 22 weeks.

 "We just took a leap of faith and said: 'Right, lets do it,'" said Johnston-Lynch.
 "We're not big flag-wavers.
-We're more about the injustice – particularly for men who come from working-class communities."
+We're more about the injustice—particularly for men who come from working-class communities."

-The charity offers group work, weekly sessions of equine therapy, yoga and mindfulness and one-on-one support.
+The charity offers group work, weekly sessions of equine therapy, yoga and mindfulness, and one-on-one support.
 The idea is to restore a sense of connection and purpose by helping clients to confront the underlying drivers of their substance abuse and repair relationships.

-While civilians in rehab can take weeks to form meaningful bonds, Johnston-Lynch said the camaraderie shared by ex-forces means they rapidly connect in no-holds-barred group therapy sessions characterised by a plain-speaking military bluntness that would make the average civilian wince.
+While civilians in rehab can take weeks to form meaningful bonds, Johnston-Lynch said the camaraderie shared by ex-forces means they rapidly connect in no-holds-barred group therapy sessions characterized by a plain-speaking military bluntness that would make the average civilian wince.
 Graduates can stay involved as volunteers, and staff keep in contact with them via a WhatsApp group.

-"They take all their military principles and use them in a treatment centre, which puts them on a path of recovery much quicker," Johnston-Lynch said.
+"They take all their military principles and use them in a treatment center, which puts them on a path of recovery much quicker," Johnston-Lynch said.
 "If we know somebody has relapsed we call that 'warrior down' and we go and see if they need help."

-Among the volunteers is an ex-soldier called Tony, who served in Northern Ireland in the 1970s and had become so emaciated drinking three to four bottles of white wine a day that he could barely walk up the stairs when he was admitted on his 60th birthday.
+Among the volunteers is an ex-soldier named Tony, who served in Northern Ireland in the 1970s and had become so emaciated drinking three to four bottles of white wine a day that he could barely walk up the stairs when he was admitted on his 60th birthday.
 Cleaners later removed 130 empty bottles from his home.